zkol/vsadmin/README.md

 The server script (server.sh) can be used to set up and manage a Vintage Story installation as well as managing Vintage Story via shell console.
 It is a POSIX shell script, this means everybody can check the source code, nothing is hidden or obscure (provided shell knowlegde is available).

-To start, simply download the scipt
+To start, simply download the script

 * server.sh